 Darker skin does not absorb UVB rays as readily as lighter skin.
 Those with more skin pigmentation need longer sun exposure to achieve the same vitamin D levels.
 Tan skin needs about 15-20 minutes of exposure, and dark skin needs about six times more exposure than fair skin.

 A study conducted by the Harvard Medical School found that age plays a significant role in the sun exposure/skin cancer relationship.
 Sunburns are most dangerous before the age of 20, so the minimum amount of recommended sun exposure is the safest option.
 Skin becomes less efficient at producing vitamin D as we age.
-This means we more time is needed in natural light as we get older.
+This means we need more time in natural light as we get older.

 Living in South Florida we have access to sunshine year-round.
 Not only is sunlight vital to our wellbeing, but it is aesthetically pleasing.
 Transform any room into a sunny sanctuary and take advantage of the many benefits of natural light.
 Have you considered installing glass windows fixtures and doors in your home?
 If your South Florida home is lacking in natural light, upgrade to beautiful glass windows and doors.
 Check out the past projects of the award-winning ASP Windows and Doors and contact them for a quote today!